WIPACrepo/mou-dashboard/README.md

 ## How to Run Locally
-You will need to launch four servers:
+You will need to launch three servers:
 - MongoDB Server
-- Token Server
 - REST Server
 - Web Server
 - *Optional:* Telemetry Service (see [WIPAC Telemetry Repo](https://github.com/WIPACrepo/wipac-telemetry-prototype#wipac-telemetry-prototype))